Jofadlan/My-Kisah/README.md

 ---

 ## Thanks! 🙌
-I got inspired by visual novel games and wanted to try making one in C. The ending "Heart Connected" is a nod to an animation on YouTube by ReeKu: [link](https://www.youtube.com/watch?v=Td3xOjORMsi).
-Thanks for checking out my game!
-I hope you enjoy it, and sorry if there are bugs—I’m still getting the hang of this! 😅
+- I got inspired by visual novel games and wanted to try making one in C.
+- The ending "Heart Connected" is a nod to an animation on YouTube by ReeKu: [link](https://www.youtube.com/watch?v=Td3xOjORMsi).
+- Thanks for checking out my game!I hope you enjoy it, and sorry if there are bugs—I’m still getting the hang of this! 😅